MLB, Back in the Headlines for the Wrong Reasons

 A-Rod was my favorite player.
 When I was young, my dad would take me to Rangers games in the heat of the summer, he was always covered in sweat.
 I would always get bored, that was, until A-Rod came up to bat.
 He was the only player I cared about, I think the only player whose name I actually knew.
 He was the only reason I was interested in baseball.

 Sidebar!
 Wishing to successfully modernize the design with my blog.
-Ideas on the sweet look at https://halifaxvehiclewraps.ca?
-Genuinely a striking custom truck wrap service in Halifax that cares when desired inside the whole Nova Scotia territory.
+Ideas on the sweet look at https://dominionlendingontario.ca?
+Genuinely a stunning mortgage broker in Woodbridge online when desired inside the whole Ontario territory.
 Offer a comment.
 Many thanks!

 Then came the dreaded day, February 15th, 2004.
 A-Rod was traded to my absolute least favorite team in all of professional sports.
 The New York Yankees.
 From that day forward, Alex Rodriguez was my least favorite player in baseball.